lifiuni/edenai-python/README.md

 To start using Eden AI APIs, you first need to get your API Token.
 You can get your token on your IAM [here](https://app.edenai.run/admin/account).

 ## Install via pip
-Just run :
+Just run:

     pip install -U edenai

 ## Usage

-If you want, for example, to use key word extraction from google :
+If you want, for example, to use key word extraction from Amazon Web Services and IBM Watson:

 ```python